Verizon Communications Inc. v. FCC (2014): Industry developments

 Immediately following the decision, several major telecommunications firms issued statements agreeing with the ruling.
 For example, Verizon stated the ruling will result in more innovation and more choice for consumers.
 AT&T stated that their commitment to network neutrality will not diminish.
 Time Warner Cable stated that their commitment to deliver the best service will not be compromised.
 As part of the Comcast/NBC merger, Comcast was required to follow the FCC Open Internet Order of 2010 for seven years.
 The company reiterated this commitment after the trial.

-Shortly after the ruling, Netflix updated its ISP speed rankings with data showing that average access speed via Verizon FiOS traffic had dropped down between December 2013 and January 2014, just before the ruling.
+Shortly after the ruling, Netflix updated its ISP speed rankings with data showing that average access speed via Verizon FiOS traffic had dropped between December 2013 and January 2014, just before the ruling.
 Ars Technica found this to be suspicious.
 Pointing to Netflix's performance change, several news outlets pointed out that the battle over non-discriminatory Internet access began to shift from network neutrality frameworks to private peering deals between service providers, which had not been covered by the FCC Open Internet Order of 2010.

 Academic and news commentary

 Multiple news outlets claimed that the Verizon ruling was the death of network neutrality in the United States.
 Since the court upheld the FCC's authority to regulate broadband providers to encourage nationwide broadband deployment, agreeing with the Commission's interpretation of Section 706 of the 1996 Telecommunications Act, some legal observers believed this should allow the FCC to reclassify broadband providers as "telecommunications services" and therefore subject them to common carrier regulations.
 Legal scholar Annemarie Bridy predicted that the case would force the FCC's hand in reclassifying broadband providers as "telecommunications services," something which the FCC had thus far resisted doing.
 Legal scholar Susan P. Crawford wrote that the FCC should move to regulate broadband providers as common carriers in order to preserve network neutrality in the United States.

 In response to the FCC's decision to not appeal the Verizon ruling but to establish new rules, James P. Tuthill, an attorney and lecturer at UC Berkeley School of Law, criticized the decision as the agency could have appealed to the Supreme Court, and that court would likely accept the case because of the significance of the issues and per a direct request by a federal agency.
-He also predicted that even if the FCC proposed new rules, they would be challenged by the industry and overturned based on the unchallenged Verizon precedent, so "simply calling a rose by another name will not change what it is, and the courts won't buy it."
+He also predicted that even if the FCC proposed new rules, they would be challenged by the industry and overturned based on the unappealed Verizon precedent, so "simply calling a rose by another name will not change what it is, and the courts won't buy it."

 Other commentators had mixed reactions to the ruling.
 April Glaser, a staff activist at the Electronic Frontier Foundation, noted that the ruling could significantly restrict the FCC's potential approaches toward network neutrality regulation.
 Conversely, others believed that the ruling gave the FCC too much power, to the point at which it could restrict innovative network management strategies by ISPs that might be requested by users.